Skip to Content

 Fossilized wood, plants, or vertebrates can be found in sandstone in old river beds and deltas.
 Sandstone formed on beaches contains fossils of arthropods, mollusks, crinoids, and other marine creatures.

-TIP: A lot of fossils come from animals so you might be wondering if the rocks contain DNA.
+TIP: Many fossils come from animals, so you might wonder if the rocks contain DNA.
 Find out the article to this question in the article below:

 Do Rocks Have DNA?
 I Have to Disappoint You, But..